cjc027/Character-Builder/README.md

 ## Next Steps
 - Let users select skills based on their character's class
 - If a character is a spellcaster, let the user add spells and spell slots
-- Let the user upload their own character portraits
-- Implement features for higher level chracters (e.g. subclasses, proficiency bonus)
+- Implement features for higher level chracters
-- Implement features for homebrew characters
+- Use responsive or mobile-first design

 ## Attributions